Owen3H/undici-shim/README.md

 import { request } from 'undici-shim'
 ```

 Then simply call it asynchronously and return the response as usual.
-However, methods like `.json()` and `.text()` have been moved from the response to the body.
+However, methods like `.json()` and `.text()` have been moved to the body instead of the response like the standard `fetch`.
 ```ts
 const res = await request('https://jsonplaceholder.typicode.com/posts/1')
 console.log(await res.body.json())